alreshaidan/ISQA_3420/UseCases.md

 #UseCase: 1

-Title: Retrieve full list of Packages and Corresponding License Info
+Title: Retrieve license and Vulnerability Information for requeseted software project

 Primary Actor: Manager

-Goal in Context: The corporate manager is able to Retrieve full list of Packages and Corresponding License Info from Package & License.
-Info
+Goal in Context: The Corporate Manager is able to retrieve license and vulnerability information  for a requested software project

 Stakeholders: Developer / Manager

-Preconditions: Resive information open source and Scan from package and  nist vulnerability database
+Preconditions: The Manager can send requests to license and vulnerability information in the DB

-Main Success Scenario: Coroporate  manager from software package & license info
+Main Success Scenario: Manager get the informatio from software package & license information

-Failed End Conditions: Not get the information from  software package & license info
+Failed End Conditions: Manager does not get the information from  software package & license information (Write this out.
+Be a bit more descriptive)

-Trigger: Oopen source / data store
+Trigger: Manager approval in the request.

 #UseCase: 2
 Title: Scan information from nist vulnerability database